NatalioF22/NatalioF22/README.md

 - **Project A**: A implementation of CRUD on Java SpringBoot.
 [View Repository](https://github.com/NatalioF22/ManageMyEvents)
 - **Project B**: TradeNenuxs Online is a digital marketplace platform designed to bridge users and products by offering a seamless navigation experience.
 [View Repository](https://github.com/NatalioF22/TradeNexus)
 - **Project C**: This repository contains a collection of intermediate-level projects that are designed to improve your programming skills.
 The projects are implemented in Jav, JavaScript and Python.
 [View Repository](https://github.com/NatalioF22/Intermediate-Projects)

-_**Note**: Remember to replace "your-linkedin-link" with the actual link to your LinkedIn profile.
-Also, you can add more details or projects as needed!_

 ## 🔧 Technologies & Tools